fxxmiles/CANONGIT/canon1.md

 non-game situations.
-Thanks to the exponential development of digital technologies and the widespread use of the internet across the globe, these concepts are often paired with that of mHealth (or eHealth), which defines the integrating of new technologies in the already existing healthcare apparatus.
+Thanks to the exponential development of digital technologies and the widespread use of the internet across the globe, these concepts are often paired with that of mHealth (or eHealth), which defines the integration of new technologies in the already existing healthcare apparatus.
 In order to better explain such innovative, but relatively fledgling concepts, the following section will propose two applications.
 In detail, two articles will be discussed: the first part